pmmendoza/OGS/README.md

 # OGS
 _Occupational Gender Segregation Project_

-I will upload some results of the Analysis of my Undergrad Thesis and work I presented at the 2019 Congress of the Austrian Society for Sociology here in October.

-Please follow this repository to get notified for updates!
+This is a repo on the development of gender-based occupation segregation in Austria.
+Currently this repo contains my presentation at the 2019 Congress of the Austrian Sociological Association.
+Please reach out to get access to more details about the project.